leonmak/AngularFundamentalsFiles/DemoApp/Angular-notes.md

 ```

-## using http promises instead of callback
+## using http promises in client instead of callback
 put success error functions in ctrl instead of services
 ```js
 // eventData.js